Bolesław III Wrymouth: Position of Sieciech in Poland

 In 1090 Polish forces under Sieciech's command managed to gain control of Gdańsk Pomerania, albeit for a short time.
 Major towns were garrisoned by Polish troops, and the rest were burned in order to thwart future resistance.
 Several months later, however, a rebellion of native elites led to the restoration of the region's independence from Poland.
 The following year a punitive expedition was organized, in order to recover Gdańsk Pomerania.
 The campaign was decided at the battle of the Wda River, where the Polish knights suffered a defeat despite the assistance of Bohemian troops.

-Prince Bolesław's childhood happened at a time when a massive emigration from Poland was taking place due to Sieciech's political repression.
+Duke Bolesław's childhood happened at a time when a massive emigration from Poland was taking place due to Sieciech's political repression.
 Most of the elites who became political refugees found safe haven in Bohemia.
 Another consequence of Sieciech's political persecution was the kidnapping of Zbigniew by Sieciech's enemies and his return from abroad in 1093.
 Zbigniew took refuge in Silesia, a stronghold of negative sentiment for both Sieciech and his nominal patron Władysław I Herman.
-In the absence of Sieciech and Bolesław, who were captured by Hungarians, Prince Władysław I then undertook a penal expedition to Silesia, which was unsuccessful and subsequently obliged him to recognize Zbigniew as a legitimate heir.
+In the absence of Sieciech and Bolesław, who were captured by Hungarians, duke Władysław I then undertook a penal expedition to Silesia, which was unsuccessful and subsequently obliged him to recognize Zbigniew as a legitimate heir.
 In 1093 Władysław I signed an Act of Legitimization which granted Zbigniew the rights of descent from his line.
 Zbigniew was also granted the right to succeed to the throne.
 Following Sieciech and Bolesław's escape from Hungary, an expedition against Zbigniew was mounted by the Count Palatine.
 Its aim was to nullify the Act of Legitimization.
-The contestants met at the battle of Goplo in 1096, where Sieciech's forces annihilated the supporters of Zbigniew.
+The contestants met at the battle of Gopło in 1096, where Sieciech's forces annihilated the supporters of Zbigniew.
 Zbigniew himself was taken prisoner, but regained his freedom a year later, in May 1097, due to the intervention of the bishops.
 At the same time his rights, guaranteed by the Act of Legitimization, were reinstated.

 Simultaneously a great migration of Jews from Western Europe to Poland began circa 1096, around the time of the First Crusade.
 The tolerant rule of Władysław I Herman attracted the Jews who were permitted to settle throughout the entire kingdom without restrictions.
-The Polish prince took great care of the Hebrew Diaspora, as he understood its positive influence on the growth of the country's economy.
+The Polish duke took great care of the Hebrew Diaspora, as he understood its positive influence on the growth of the country's economy.
 The new Jewish citizens soon gained the trust of the gentiles during the rule of Bolesław III.